semantic-release/semantic-release/docs/recipes/bitbucket-pipelines.md

 ### `bitbucket-pipelines.yml` Configuration
 1. Make sure you have the required environment variables like NPM_TOKEN and/or NPM_REGISTRY_URL set up correctly in the repository's pipelines' settings from bitbucket's UI.
-2. create a bitbucket-pipelines.yml in the root directory of the repository with the following.
+2. create a `bitbucket-pipelines.yml` file in the root directory of the repository with the following.

 ```
 image: node:latest